Phalanyx/SparkPark/doc/sprint3/Iteration-03.md

 #### Artifacts

+1. Filter component to have custom search/filtering
+   Artifact:
+   Purpose: Enable custom searching for specific user needs and preferences.
+   Description:
+   Filter by pricing, distance/address, and other details of listings.
+   Use MongoDB for storing listing data (title, description, location, etc.).
+   Deliverables:
+   Functional filter search component in app.
+   Why It Matters: Allows users search for preferred listings among available options.

-1. Map Listings Component
+2. Map Listings Markers Component
    Artifact: React Native component using a mapping library.
-   Purpose: Display listings on an interactive map for users to explore.
+   Purpose: Display details with the listings on an interactive map for users to explore.
    Description:
    Use React Native Maps or similar library to render markers for each listing.
    Fetch listing data from Express backend via REST API.
+   Availability, pricing, and other details are available to the user upon clicking the markers.
    Deliverables:
    Functional map component with markers and listing details on tap.
    Why It Matters: Provides users with a visual way to browse listings, enhancing user engagement.

-2. CRUD for Listings
-   Artifact: Express API for listing operations.
-   Purpose: Enable adding, updating, and deleting listings.
-   Description:
-   Create API endpoints (/listings, /listings/:id).
-   Use MongoDB for storing listing data (title, description, location, etc.).
-   Deliverables:
-   API documentation for CRUD operations.
-   Why It Matters: Allows users to manage their listings efficiently and ensures data consistency.

 3. Image Upload Feature
    Artifact: React Native image upload component.